Package lazyj

 toJSON

 Get a JSON representation of base object types (String, Number, Boolean) and collections (Iterable, Map) of them.
-The method deals with user classes in a primitive way, simply encapsulating theirtoString()
+The method deals with user classes in a primitive way, simply encapsulating theirtoString()output in JSON.- Parameters:

 - the JSON string